15 Military Friendly Colleges in Washington

 9401 Farwest Dr SW, Lakewood, Washington 98498-1999

-Pierce College makes a pledge to serve veterans and their families.
+Pierce College is committed to supporting veterans and their families.

-The Veterans Services Offices at Pierce College Fort Steilacoom and Puyallup act as link between the College and the U.S. Department of Veterans Affairs.
-There are certifying officials to assist veteran students by verifying their paperwork and submitting it to VA.
+The Veterans Services Offices located at Pierce College’s Fort Steilacoom and Puyallup campuses serve as a vital connection between the College and the U.S. Department of Veterans Affairs.
+These offices have certifying officials dedicated to aiding veteran students by verifying their documentation and submitting it to the VA.

 Average Post 9/11 GI Bill Benefits Awarded